ibm-cloud-docs/key-protect/delete-keys.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:term: .term}

-# Deleting keys
+# Deleting keys using a single authorization
 {: #delete-keys}

-You can use {{site.data.keyword.keymanagementservicefull}} to delete an encryption key and its contents, if you are an admin for your {{site.data.keyword.cloud_notm}} space or {{site.data.keyword.keymanagementserviceshort}} service instance.
+You can use {{site.data.keyword.keymanagementservicefull}} to delete an encryption key and its contents, if you are a manager for your {{site.data.keyword.keymanagementserviceshort}} service instance.
 {: shortdesc}

-When you delete a key, you permanently shred its contents and associated data.
+When you delete a key, you shred the key contents, and any data that was associated with the key is no longer accessible.
 The action cannot be reversed.
 [Destroying resources](/docs/services/key-protect?topic=key-protect-security-and-compliance#data-deletion) is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
 {: important}

 ## Deleting keys with the GUI
 {: #delete-key-gui}

+By default, {{site.data.keyword.keymanagementserviceshort}} requires one authorization to delete a key.
 If you prefer to delete your encryption keys by using a graphical interface, you can use the {{site.data.keyword.keymanagementserviceshort}} GUI.

 [After you create or import your existing keys into the service](/docs/services/key-protect?topic=key-protect-create-root-keys), complete the following steps to delete a key: